vseloved/rutils/docs/tutorial.md

 Plist- and alist-related stuff:

-- `plistp` and `alistp` check if the appropriate conditions for a list beign a plist or alist are met; there's also `alist-to-plist` and `plist-to-alist`
+- `plistp` and `alistp` check if the appropriate conditions for a list being a plist or alist are met; there's also `alist-to-plist` and `plist-to-alist`
 - there's also `remove-from-plist` and `delete-from-plist`
 - finally, there's `doplist` which iterates the plist by one key-value pair, at once